-Goomoolahra Falls resides in the Springbrook National Park.
+Goomoolahra Falls resides in the Springbrook National Park near the Gold Coast, Queensland.
 It is administered by the State of Queensland Department of Environment and Science.
 For information or inquiries about the area as well as current conditions, visit their website.

 Goomoolahra Falls is further along the Springbrook Road than Purling Brook Falls (see directions on its page for how to get there).

 From Purling Brook Falls, we then continued south on the Springbrook Road (Route 99) for another 6km to the car park for the falls and picnic area.

 Note that 3km south of Purling Brook Falls along Route 99, there was a turnoff on the right to go onto Repeater Station Rd.